samarsinghal/lab-tekton-fundamentals/workshop/content/exercises/build-task.md

 * Deploying the pushed container image to your Kubernetes cluster

 The first `Task` you will create is named `build-docker-image-from-git-source`.
-To explain it better, the `Task` YAML definition will be broken into pieces, but you will be able to see the full definition at the end of this section.
+To explain it better, the `Task` YAML definition will be broken into pieces.

 To start, each `Task` specifies the `apiVersion` of the `tekton.dev` API group being used, the `kind` of resource being created, and the `name` of the resource being created under